eigerco/polka-storage/docs/src/glossary.md

 - [Collator](#collator) slot auction (selection mechanism).
 It is used as a deposit to become a collator.
 Candidates can register by placing the minimum bond.
-Then, if an account wants to participate in the [collator](#collator) slot auction, they have to replace an existing candidate by placing a greater deposit (bond).
+Then, if an account wants to participate in the [collator](#collator) slot auction, they have to replace an existing candidate by placing a more significant deposit (bond).

 ### Collateral

-[Collaterals](https://spec.filecoin.io/#section-glossary.collateral) are assets that are locked up or deposited as a form of security to mitigate risks and ensure the performance of certain actions.
-Collateral acts as a guarantee that an individual will fulfill their obligations.
+[Collaterals](https://spec.filecoin.io/#section-glossary.collateral) are assets locked up or deposited as a form of security to mitigate risks and ensure the performance of specific actions.
+Collateral acts as a guarantee that an individual will fulfil their obligations.
 Failing to meet obligations or behaving maliciously can result in the loss of staked assets or collateral as a penalty for non-compliance or misconduct by [slashing](#slashing).

 ### Collator